Hallucination 100M/Happening 100K

 100 Mile & 100K are serious events … that we take seriously, man: RF Events is known for fun themes and wild events but behind the fun and hype, expect a safe, well run race.
 You work hard to get to the starting line and we understand your commitment and want you to know our commitment to you is just as serious.
 Thank you for putting your faith in our event; you are one far out groovy freak!

-Date/Time - Race, Registration: The Hallucination 100 Mile & Happening 100K events will start on Friday at 4:00 pm, EST. Yikes!
-Race registration and packet pickup will begin at noon on Friday at Hell Creek Ranch,
+Date/Time - Race, Registration: The Hallucination 100 Mile & Happening 100K events will start on Friday at 2:00 pm, EST. Yikes!
+Race registration and packet pickup will begin at 11am on Friday at Woodstock Camp

 Qualifying: There are no formal qualifications for this event except good judgment as to your fitness for such an event.
 The cut off times will be strictly enforced.